-The Philosophy Foundation (TPF) trains and accredits philosophy undergraduates, graduates and post-graduates to be able to work with school children in primary and secondary schools.
+The Philosophy Foundation (TPF) can train and accredit philosophy undergraduates, graduates and post-graduates to be able to work with school children in primary and secondary schools.
 Our training programme is also an introduction to good pedagogy that can be used with all ages, including young adults and adults.

-The Philosophy Foundation’s method of philosophical enquiry (PhiE) falls under the term P4C (see our P4C page for how) and has been developed over 15 years of practice, working directly with the children on a daily basis.
+The Philosophy Foundation’s method of philosophical enquiry (PhiE) falls under the term P4C (see our P4C page for how) and has been developed over 17 years of practice, working directly with the children on a daily basis.
 We also use it to teach philosophy to adults.

 If you are a staff member or student and would like to run a course at your university please contact us by emailing email@example.com